Office facilities at CAS

 It is crucial that all researchers evacuate and stay put at the meeting spot until the situation is resolved.

 A defibrillator is available in the wardrobe on the third floor, just outside the restrooms.
-The administration is trained to use it, as well as to perform CPR and other first aid.
+The administration is trained on how to use it, as well as to perform CPR and other forms of first aid care.
+They undergo a refresher course for first aid once a year.

 Each floor has a first aid kit and sanitizer dispensers.